 Instruction Memoranda (IM) are temporary directives that supplement the BLM's permanent Manual Sections which provide direction for its programs.
 Typically, an IM contains new policy or procedures, interprets existing policies, or provides one-time instructions that have not yet been included in a Manual Section.

-The BLM developed and issued several IM policies starting in 2004 to establish and refine a Solar Energy Development Policy in 2004 (IM 2005-006), 2007 (IM 2007-097), and 2010 (IM 2010-141 and IM 2011-003).
-These successive IM addressed the increased interest in solar energy development on BLM-administered lands and provided direction for renewable energy development on public lands.
-These IM, along with additional IM developed from 2011 through 2014, described the BLM's Solar Energy Program and established procedures for considering and processing solar energy applications.
-IM topics included, but were not limited to, the following:
+The BLM developed and issued several IM policies starting in 2004 to establish and refine a Solar Energy Development program.
+These IM addressed the increased interest in solar energy development on BLM-administered public lands and provided interim direction for renewable energy development on public lands until completion of updated ROW regulations published on December 19, 2016.
+These IM described the BLM's Solar Energy Program and established procedures for considering and processing solar energy applications.
+IM topics include, but are not limited to, the following:

-IM 2011-003 provides current guidance on the processing of ROW applications and the administration of ROW authorizations for solar energy projects on public lands administered by the BLM.
+IM 2011-003 previously provided guidance on the processing of ROW applications and the administration of ROW authorizations for solar energy projects on public lands administered by the BLM.
 The policies in this IM have been updated with the December 19, 2016, issuance of the final right-of-way regulations at 43 CFR 2800.

-IM 2011-059 reiterates and clarifies existing BLM NEPA policy to assist offices that are analyzing externally generated, utility-scale renewable energy ROW applications.
+IM 2011-059 reiterated and clarified existing BLM NEPA policy to assist offices that are analyzing externally generated, utility-scale renewable energy ROW applications.
 It includes examples and guidance applicable to renewable energy ROW applications that supplement information in BLM's NEPA Handbook (H-1790-1).
-Utility-scale renewable energy projects are distinct from many other types of land and realty actions because of their size and potential for significant resource conflicts, as well as the priority that has been placed on them by the U.S. Department of the Interior (DOl).
+Utility-scale renewable energy projects are distinct from many other types of land and realty actions because of their size and potential for significant resource conflicts.

-IM 2011-061 provides updated guidance on the review of ROW applications for solar and wind energy development projects on public lands administered by the BLM.
+IM 2011-061 previously provided guidance on the review of ROW applications for solar and wind energy development projects on public lands administered by the BLM.
 The policies in this IM have been updated with the December 19, 2016 issuance of the final right-of-way regulations at 43 CFR 2804.12(b) and 2804.25(e).

-IM 2014-019 provides information on inspection and enforcement requirements for solar and wind energy projects located on BLM-administered lands.
+IM 2014-019 provided information on inspection and enforcement requirements for solar and wind energy projects located on BLM-administered lands.